gsayas/sasatribuold/README.md

 ## Local Development

 1. In the root of the project, run `yarn react-native start`
-2. If you want to test the app on iOS, run `yarn react-native run-ios`
+2. To test the app on iOS or Android, open setup a simulator and run `yarn react-native run-ios` or `yarn react-native run-android`